final class LEDataInputStream

 the pushback buffer first, then the target stream if more bytes are required

-to satisfy count
+to satisfy count.

-java.io.IOException
+throws java.io.IOException

-public short readShort() throws java.io.IOException
+java.io.IOExceptionpublic short readShort()

-java.io.IOException
+throws java.io.IOException

-public void unread(byte[] b) throws java.io.IOException
+java.io.IOExceptionpublic void unread(byte[] b)

 The bytes are pushed so that they would be read back b[0], b[1], etc.

-If the push back buffer cannot handle the bytes copied from b
+If the push back buffer cannot handle the bytes copied from b,

 an IOException will be thrown and no byte will be pushed back.

-- the byte array containing bytes to push back into the streamjava.io.IOException
+b - the byte array containing bytes to push back into the streamjava.io.IOException - if the pushback buffer is too small